 - EDGCC 513: Educational Research, Design and Development (3)

-In consultation with the SOE administration, program chairs may substitute alternative courses for core courses in graduate programs.
+In consultation with the Education Department administration, program chairs may substitute alternative courses for core courses in graduate programs.

 - EDGRS 520: The Reading-Writing Connection (3)